gruizmudarra/adir/README.md

 # Autonomous Driving in Intersections and Roundabouts.
+(WIP)

 This is the code developed in my end of studies project.
 It consists in a ROS package that needs information about: